Stormwater | MS4

 Household Kitchen Grease: Don’t dump grease into any indoor or outdoor drain.
 Kitchen grease should be recycled or placed in a sealable container such as a lidded coffee can and thrown in the trash.
 Grease can create sewer blockages and can cause sewer backups into basements and sewer overflows into waterways.

 Dispose of Household Hazardous Waste Properly: Never dump household hazardous waste such as pesticides, fertilizers, paint, used motor oil, antifreeze, solvents or other toxic materials into a storm drain, open waterway or ditch.
 Storm drains discharge directly to streams without the benefit of treatment, unlike the drains inside homes that connect to the sanitary sewer system.
 Beyond posing a threat to our health and environment, such dumping is illegal.
 Some household items contain hazardous materials, such as mercury (in old thermometers), and must be discarded in a responsible manner.
-For proper household hazardous waste disposal information, call the Defiance County Landfill, Environmental and Administrative Services at 419.782.5442.
+For proper household hazardous waste disposal information, call the Defiance County Environmental Services at 419.782.5442.

 Collect rainwater for future use: Catch spring and summer showers from rooftops in a rain barrel to water plants on dry summer days.
 Use soaker hoses or drip irrigation in flower and vegetable gardens to allow for deep, infrequent watering.
 Using rainwater instead of tap water for landscaping is not only free, but it is chlorine-free!